 U.S. initial public offerings are set for their busiest week since April as purveyors of steak, burritos and software strive to go to market before investor optimism wears off.

-The IPOs come on the heels of sales last week by Palo Alto Networks Inc. (PANW:US), Kayak Software Corp.
-(KYAK:US) and teen retailer Five Below Inc. (FIVE:US), which surged on their first trading days.
+The IPOs come on the heels of sales last week by Palo Alto Networks Inc. (PANW:US), Kayak Software Corp. and teen retailer Five Below Inc. (FIVE:US), which surged on their first trading days.
 Tex-Mex restaurant chain Chuy’s raised $75.8 million on July 23 and jumped 16 percent in its debut, giving further impetus to this week’s sellers even as concerns persist over Europe’s debt crisis and the economic recovery in the U.S., said James Investment Research Inc.’s Tom Mangan.

 “There’s nothing like someone else’s success to encourage you to take that leap as well,” said Mangan, who helps oversee $3.4 billion at the Xenia, Ohio-based firm.
 “There’s some urgency on the part of people who want to proceed with an IPO because they’re afraid of what might happen later in the year.”

 Europe’s debt woes overshadowed the positive streak for some companies.
 Avast, the Czech maker of antivirus software, had planned to raise as much as $99 million in its U.S. IPO this week before suspending the sale.
+English soccer club Manchester United Ltd. is delaying marketing for its planned sale because of stock volatility, Reuters reported earlier.

 The Standard & Poor’s 500 Index (SPX) fell 2.8 percent through yesterday after reaching a two-month high last week, and the measure of stock-market volatility known as the VIX (VIX) had surged 32 percent to more than 20 after hitting the lowest in almost four months on July 19.
 Companies may be eager to complete IPOs before August, when many investors typically go on vacation.